phuocnguyen90/paraOCR/tests/benchmark.md

 * EasyOCR (greedy): \~**1.56×** (181.12 → 116.00 s)
 * PaddleOCR: \~**1.05×** (29.33 → 28.07 s)

-> ⚠️ Accuracy note: PaddleOCR’s fastest setting for this dataset used `lang=latin`.
+> ⚠️ Accuracy note: PaddleOCR’s fastest setting for this dataset used `lang=la`.
 It’s very quick but may underperform on Vietnamese accuracy versus engines/models specialized for Vietnamese.

 ---